Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Specific Hazards Arising from the Chemical: Reacts with metals to produce highly flammable hydrogen gas.
 Closed containers may rupture violently when heated releasing contents.
 In a fire, the following hazardous materials may be generated: corrosive phosphorous oxides.

-Personal Precautions: Keep unnecessary and unprotected personnel out of spill area.
+Personal Precautions: Keep unnecessary and unprotected personnel out of the spill area.
 Ventilate area.
 Use personal protective equipment as required.

 Methods for Containment and Clean-up: Do not touch spilled material.
 Stop or reduce leak if safe to do so.
 Contain and soak up spill with absorbent that does not react with spilled product.
 Dike spilled product to prevent runoff.
 Small spills or leaks: neutralize with sodium bicarbonate (NaHCO3) or a mixture of soda ash/slaked lime.
 Collect using shovel/scoop or approved HEPA vacuum and place in a suitable container for disposal.
 Large spills or leaks: place used absorbent into suitable, covered, labelled containers for disposal.
 Collect using shovel/scoop or approved HEPA vacuum and place in a suitable container for disposal.

 Handling: Before handling, it is important that all engineering controls are operating and that protective equipment requirements and personal hygiene measures are being followed.
 Only use where there is adequate ventilation.
 Avoid generating vapours or mists.
-Immediately report leaks, spills or failures of the safety equipment (e.g. ventilation system).
+Immediately report leaks, spills or failures of the safety equipment (e.g., ventilation system).
 If product is transferred to another container, ensure new container is suitable for the product.
-Prevent accidental contact with incompatible chemicals.
+Prevent unintentional contact with incompatible chemicals.
 Never add water to a corrosive.
 Always add corrosives slowly to COLD water.
 Never reuse empty containers, even if they appear to be clean.

 Storage: Store in an area that is: cool, dry, well-ventilated, out of direct sunlight and away from heat and ignition sources, separate from incompatible materials.
 Keep amount in storage to a minimum.
 Shelving, floors, walls, etc. should be made from materials that resist attack from phosphoric acid.
 Store in the original, labelled, shipping container.
 Store in tightly closed, properly labelled containers.
 Regularly inspect for physical changes or signs of crystallization, damage or leaks.
 Contain spills or leaks by storing containers in trays made from compatible materials.
 Install pressure and vacuum-relief venting in all drums.
 Equip storage tank vents with a flame arrestor.
 Do not handle swollen drums.
 Get expert advice.